 In order to prevent frizz and messy cornrows, you need to reduce friction as much as possible.

 The best investment you can make is to get satin or silk bedding.
-You can also wrap a satin scarf or a satin bonnet on your head when going to sleep if you can’t or don’t want to use silky sheets, but those are also good for your unbraided hair, as it prevents breakages, thrill and tangling.
-It also helps you prevent the apparition of wrinkles.
+You can also wrap a satin scarf or a satin bonnet on your head when going to sleep if you can’t or don’t want to use silky sheets, but those are also good for your unbraided hair, as it prevents breakage, friction, and tangling.

 Try not to wear tight shirts like turtlenecks, as well as rough fabrics like wool, especially if it is on your head (like caps and hats), but even just the touch might be damaging.